To connect your real time Snowplow data to Indicative, follow the instructions below:

 Your AWS Lambda needs to have an Execution Role that allows it to use the Kinesis Stream and CloudWatch.
 (For more information on setting up IAM Roles, please see the official AWS tutorial.)

-1. Go to IAM Management in the Console, choose Roles from the sidebar, then click Create role.
+1. Go to IAM Management in the Console and choose Roles from the sidebar.

-2. As shown in the screenshot below, for the type of trusted entity select AWS Service and for the service that will use this role choose Lambda.
+3. For the type of trusted entity select AWS Service and for the service that will use this role choose Lambda.
+Click Next: Permissions at the bottom of the screen.

-3. Now you need to choose a permission policy for the role.
+4. Now you need to choose a permission policy for the role.
 The Lambda needs to have read access to Kinesis and write access to CloudWatch logs - for that we will choose AWSLambdaKinesisExecutionRole.
+Search for AWSLambdaKinesisExecutionRole in the search and mark the checkbox as shown below.

-4. On the next screen provide a name for the newly created role, then click Create role to finish the process.
+6. On the next screen provide a name for the newly created role under Role Name, then click Create role to finish the process.

 Create the Lambda Function